 We ate a simple dish of lentils cooked with the beet tops to as part of our meal, and they complemented each other perfectly.
 The deep savoury flavour of the lentils works really well with the earthy sweet redness of the beetroots.
 You can find instructions on how to make a lentil bowl here.

-- Same quantity of potatoes , peeled (I had 6 small ones from my garden)
+- 3 medium potatoes (, peeled (I had 6 small ones from my garden))

 - 4-5 sprigs thyme